marioarranzr/dev.to/blog-posts/go-fundamentals/go-fundamentals.md

 Go is a statically typed, compiled, data-oriented programming language that doesn't use a virtual machine, such as is provided by the Java runtime.
 Go programs are compiled ahead of time to native machine code.
 It works on top of the hardware and it was built getting the best of other languages.

-The simplicity of language often helps us or other developers in the future to make more efficient code.
-So **_don't make code easy to do, make it easy to understand._**
+The simplicity of language often helps us, or other developers in the future, to make more efficient code.
+So, **_don't make code easy to do, make it easy to understand._**

 ## Low level